nice-game-hints/cleo/Chapter-2/HighSeas/restaurant.md

 Yes!
 You should look around.

 ## What should I be taking away from the island?
-A lobster claw from the bucket left of the old man, and 'Sushi Madness Colored Pencils' pencils from the neraby children's table.
+A lobster claw from the bucket left of the old man, and 'Sushi Madness Colored Pencils' from the nearby children's table.

 # What do I do with the lobster claw?
 Its description in your inventory may prove useful.